lengfeld/subpatch/website/index.md

     $ git commit -m "adding googletest"

 If you are interested in finding out more, please see the text below and the menu of this website on the left side.
-It contains explanations, tutorials and references about subpatch.
+It contains explanations, tutorials, how-to guides and references about subpatch.

 ## Usecases